-Fact Sheet on Polonium-210
+Backgrounder on Polonium-210

-Polonium-210 emits alpha radiation, which cannot penetrate paper or skin.
-Therefore, external exposure does not pose a health hazard.
-It also decays quickly, with a half-life (the time it takes to lose half its radioactivity) of 138 days.
-That means polonium-210 effectively loses its radioactivity in about two-and-a-half years.
+Polonium-210 emits alpha radiation, which cannot penetrate paper or skin, so external exposure does not pose a health risk.
+It decays quickly, losing half its radiation in 138 days (its half-life).
+The radioactivity decays away in about two-and-a-half years.
 In its most common form, most polonium-210 would likely pass through the system without being absorbed.

 Most static elimination devices used in industry are regulated by the NRC as "generally licensed devices."
 This means that manufacturers and distributors are licensed by the NRC or state regulatory agencies.
 Customers who purchase the devices become "general licensees" and must comply with NRC or state regulations regarding their safe storage, operation and disposal.